williamwong/wework.github.io/_posts/2015-11-05-add-columns-with-default-values-to-large-tables-in-rails-postgres.markdown

 - Handle NULL case in code to treat as the desired default value:
   - Clean solution and quick turn around, but it required us to muck up the model to abstract out that case.
 Given that we may or may not have complete control over how those values are extracted from the model, this may turn into lots of defensive code.
 - Add view in database to do mapping for us:
   - Very clean solution though this would require us to maintain both the schema and the view whenever we do schema changes to that table.
-Though we don't do changes to the schema often in this table, the extra maintance overhead was deemed not worth the value.
+Though we don't do changes to the schema often in this table, the extra maintenance overhead was deemed not worth the value.
 - Add trigger to only update rows that are actively queried:
   - Also very clean solution though it came down to data integrity and since our data eventually gets consumed by our data team, having a sane state on our data was highest priority.
 This meant that having a NULL state on a Boolean was not desired.
 Ultimately, we could have added the trigger to handle any current requests and just made the migration run slowly to backfill less frequently accessed rows.
 Since we were able to run the entire migration within a night, we decided it wasn't worth the additional hassle.